zognin/tp/docs/UserGuide.md

 </div>

 **Examples:**
-* `find order cn/al` Find orders for clients with names matching 'al'.
+* `find-o cn/al` Find orders for clients with names matching 'al'.
 E.g. Alex, Alice, Al.
-* `find order cp/91234567` Find orders for clients with 91234567 as their phone number.
+* `find-o cp/91234567` Find orders for clients with 91234567 as their phone number .
+* `find-o cn/Alex David cp/9123 9231` Find orders for clients whose name and phone matches at least 1 of the keywords for each prefix.

 #### 3.4.5 Listing all orders: `list-o`